SentryPeer/OpenDHT-packaging/README.md

 # OpenDHT-packaging

-Debian, Homebrew and Alpine Linux packaging for OpenDHT
+Debian, Homebrew and Alpine Linux packaging for [OpenDHT](https://github.com/savoirfairelinux/opendht) to use with [SentryPeer](https://github.com/SentryPeer/SentryPeer)

 ## Debian